Adventures under the sea…nk

 Roger Johnson represented Aumann Vintage Power and Ron Cowman of Cowman Auctions were on-site with merchandise and information concerning their business.

-Eric, with assistance from store employeeĀ Kamryn Rowland, wereĀ very accommodating hosts.
+Eric, with assistance from store employee Kamryn Rowland, were very accommodating hosts.
 Participants were gifted a goody bucket and lunch on the grill.
-Public involvement was promoted by voting for a people’s choice awardĀ Jim Edwards received the award for his John Deere 6030
+Public involvement was promoted by voting for a people’s choice award Jim Edwards received the award for his John Deere 6030

 Nine tractors that have been restored by Edwards Tractor Restoration were displayed.
 Dick Stiltz had a Ford 8N, Ron Cowman brought an Oliver 88 Desiel, Jason Edwards had a Farmall 300 missing a front wheel, two Shaw Du-alls were in the line, Nick Johnson completed the list with Olivers.
 Doug has worked his magic on a 77 Desiel, 770, 70, and Super 77.